MicrosoftDocs/Contribute/Contribute/get-started-setup-tools.md

 [Visual Studio Code](https://code.visualstudio.com/), also known as VS Code, is a lightweight editor that works on Windows, Linux, and macOS.
 It includes Git integration, and support for extensions.

 > [!TIP]
 > To launch VS Code and open the current folder, run the command `code .` in the command line or bash shell.
-If the current folder is part of a local git repo, the GitHub integration appears in Visual Studio Code automatically.
+If the current folder is part of a local Git repository, the GitHub integration appears in Visual Studio Code automatically.

-### Install Visual Studio Code for Windows, macOS, and Linux
+### Install Visual Studio Code on Windows, Linux, and macOS

 The [VS Code home page](https://code.visualstudio.com/) should detect your operating system automatically.
 However, for OS specific instructions here are direct links: